 You may be able to file a consumer proposal.
-A consumer proposal is an arrangement made with the help of a bankruptcy trustee to repay all or part of your debts.
-A trustee can help determine if this option is right for you based on your debts and income.
+A consumer proposal is an arrangement made with the help of a licenced insolvency trustee to repay all or part of your debts.
+A licenced insolvency trustee can help determine if this option is right for you based on your debts and income.

 Will filing a bankruptcy or consumer proposal stop harassment from creditors?

 Yes.
 Creditors are no longer permitted to make contact with you after you file a bankruptcy or proposal.
-Your trustee will deal with your creditors on your behalf.
+Your licensed insolvency trustee will deal with your creditors on your behalf.

 Can a wage garnishment be stopped?